ChatGPT for Brainstorming: Diverge Wide, Then Attack

 Quality check

 • Did the model give you angles you would not have generated alone?
-If 9 of 10 feel obvious, your problem statement was too narrow.
+If most feel obvious, your problem statement was too narrow — loosen one constraint and re-run.

-• Are the attacks on each pitch substantive (specific user, specific failure mode) or vague (“might not work”)?
+• Are the attacks substantive (specific user, specific failure mode) or vague (“might not work”)?

 • Could you defend your final choice to a skeptical investor or editor without re-running the chat?